eliran0220/AutomationExc/README.md

  I have included 4 testing files as requested via cypress framework, testing the adding, deleting, getting functionalities.
  The Update/Deposit/Withdraw are all together in "operations.spec.js".
+ The tests apply to the first element in the list of items.

  Best regards, Eliran Darshan.